linxule/linxule.github.io/_pages/cv.md

   - Academy of Management Annual Meeting.
 OMT, ENT, and TIM Divisions
   - Academy of Management Discoveries, Special Research Forum (SRF) on “The Human Side of the Future of Work: Understanding the Role People Play in Shaping a Changing World”, 2022
 - Volunteer
-  - Consortium for the Advancement of Research Methods and Analysis (CARMA) PhD Representative, 2021 – Present
+  - PhD Representative, Consortium for the Advancement of Research Methods and Analysis (CARMA), 2021 – Present
   - SMS 42nd Annual Conference London, 2022
   - MRes Social Chair, Doctoral Student Staff Committee, Imperial College Business School, 2019 – 2020
+  - International Ambassador, Notre Dame International Office, University of Notre Dame, 2012-2016
 - Research Assistant
   - Booth School of Business, University of Chicago, 2018 – 2019